 "Schools and colleges and their staff are an important part of the wider safeguarding system for children.

-Safeguarding and promoting the welfare of children is everyone's responsibility.
+...Safeguarding and promoting the welfare of children is everyone's responsibility.
 Everyone who comes into contact with children and their families has a role to play.
 In order to fulfil this responsibility effectively, all professionals should make sure their approach is child-centred.
 This means they should consider at all times, what is in the best interests of the child".

-(Keeping Children Safe in Education - DfE, September 2021)
+(Keeping Children Safe in Education - DfE, September 2023)

 This Child Protection and Safeguarding Policy is for all school and agency staff, parents, governors, volunteers and the wider school community.
-It forms part of the safeguarding arrangements for our school and should be read along with the following other school policies: Staff Code of Conduct, Safer Recruitment, Behaviour, Anti-Bullying, Attendance, Equality, Health and Safety, Educational Visits, Online Safety, Whistleblowing & Complaints Procedure.
+It forms part of the safeguarding arrangements for our school and should be read along with the following other school policies: Staff Code of Conduct, Safer Recruitment, Behaviour, Anti-Bullying, Attendance, EDI, Health and Safety, Educational Visits, Online Safety, Whistleblowing & Complaints Procedure.

-This policy should be read in conjunction with Keeping Children Safe in Education, DfE 2021 (KCSiE21) and with reference to the Education Inspection Framework, Ofsted 2021.
+This policy should be read in conjunction with Keeping Children Safe in Education, DfE 2023 (KCSiE23) and with reference to the Education Inspection Framework, Ofsted 2023.
+Education inspection framework for September 2023 - GOV.UK (www.gov.uk)